Lego The Simpsons: Brick Like Me

 "Brick Like Me" is the twentieth episode of the twenty-fifth season of the American animated television series The Simpsons and the 550th episode of the series.
 It first aired on the Fox network in the United States on May 4, 2014.
 It was written by Brian Kelley and directed by Matthew Nastuk.
 The episode features a mix of traditional animation and computer animation.
 In the episode, Homer wakes up in an alternate reality where everyone and everything is made of Lego bricks, and he must figure his way out before he gets stuck in the plastic world forever.
 This episode won the Writers Guild of America Award for Outstanding Writing in Animation at the 67th Writers Guild of America Awards.

 The Lego Movie

 Milhouse makes a cameo appearance in the 2014 film The Lego Movie as a Master Builder in Cloud Cuckoo Land.

 Video game

 Lego Dimensions

-The crossover toys-to-life game Lego Dimensions developed by Traveller's Tales features content based on The Simpsons television series.
-A "Level Pack" based on "The Mysterious Voyage of Homer Simpson" and adds Homer Simpson as a playable character.
+The crossover toys-to-life game Lego Dimensions developed by Traveller's Tales features content based on The Simpsons television series, although the only characters who speak are ones originally voiced by Dan Castellaneta via archival audio from various episodes.
+A "Level Pack" based on "The Mysterious Voyage of Homer Simpson" (which also features archival audio of the late Johnny Cash) adds Homer Simpson as a playable character.
 Additional "Fun packs" add Bart Simpson and Krusty the Clown as playable characters.